Bottle Beach State Park

 Discover Pass: A Discover Pass is required for vehicle access to state parks for day use.
 For more information about the Discover Pass and exemptions, please visit the Discover Pass web page.

-The Bottle Beach Interpretive Trail consists of a trail-head and parking lot, 0.7 miles of ADA accessible trail, three wildlife viewing platforms or blinds, and approximately 9.5 acres of restored habitat.
+The Bottle Beach Interpretive Trail consists of a trailhead, parking lot, 0.7 miles of ADA accessible trail, three wildlife viewing platforms or blinds and approximately 9.5 acres of restored habitat.

-Bottle Beach State Park is located on the historic town site of Ocosta.
-Near the end of the 19th century, plans were made to establish a deep water port in the Grays Harbor area.
-The Northern Pacific Railroad chose Ocosta for its Pacific Ocean terminus, thus providing an avenue for imports and exports to find their way by land.
+Bottle Beach State Park is set on the historic town site of Ocosta.
+Near the end of the 19th century, plans were made to establish a deep water port in the area, and the Northern Pacific Railroad chose Ocosta for its Pacific terminus of the transcontinental railway.
+This move would have helped importers and exporters expand into and out of the country's interior.
 As the boom ensued, prospective investors from the east were solicited, "...nothing can prevent making this the most important harbor north of San Francisco, if not the chief harbor of this Pacific Coast," read an early advertisement.